 As expected, this move raised a wave of panic among the members of the Muslim Brotherhood and their supporters, who live in Turkey, about what may happen to them if the reconciliation between Egypt and Turkey is accomplished.
 What enhances this state of panic is the fact that Egypt and Qatar are actively progressing on their own reconciliation process, which started in January.
 In the past decade, Qatar has been the main financial sponsor of the Muslim Brotherhood.

 Turkey has been hosting and sponsoring these anti-Egypt TV stations, which are funded by Qatar, since 2014.
-Turkey used them as a weapon in the media war, which erupted between Turkey and Egypt, after Erdogan’s objection on the removal of the Muslim Brotherhood regime from power, in 2013.
-The Egyptian refugees in Turkey, who are running these stations are a weird mixture of the members of the Muslim Brotherhood group, which is designated in Egypt and other Arab countries as a terrorist organization, and some drama actors and media presenters who had failed to achieve any professional success in Egypt.
+Turkey used them as a weapon in the media war, that erupted between Turkey and Egypt, after Erdogan objected to the removal of the Muslim Brotherhood regime from power, in 2013.
+The Egyptian refugees in Turkey, who are running these stations are a weird mixture of the members of the Muslim Brotherhood group, which is designated in Egypt and other Arab countries as a terrorist organization, and some drama actors and media presenters who have failed to achieve any professional success in Egypt.

 Most probably, Turkey will classify the Egyptian refugees on its land, into three categories, and deal with them accordingly:

 1. The first category will include the leaders of the terrorist militia HASM, whom Turkey should be willing to extradite to Egypt to get rid of their heavy burden.
 Keeping HASM militia, for years, did not only hurt Turkey’s relationship with important Middle East countries like Egypt, Saudi Arabia, and the United Arab Emirates; but also, is risking Turkey's relationship with the European Union, NATO, and the United States.